-The cooperative energized the Mebane Oaks substation in June 2017.
-The cooperative's newest substation significantly enhances reliability and provides capacity for growth in Mebane, Efland and southwest Hillsborough.
-Piedmont Electric was able to keep the lights on for 99.98 percent of the year and projects like the Mebane Oaks substation help improve reliability and meet the needs of growing communities.
+At the time of this update, the cooperative is working on the new Cherry Grove substation, as well as circuit upgrades for the Buckhorn and New Sharon Road areas, new breakers for the Hyco, Baynes and North Roxboro substations are being added.
+All of these projects strengthen our electric grid.
+The cooperative's Cherry Grove substation will significantly enhance reliability in the Cherry Grove and surrounding Caswell communities.
+Piedmont Electric was able to keep the lights on for 99.98 percent of the year and projects like the new Cherry Grove substation help improve reliability and meet the needs of growing communities.

-Additionally, Piedmont Electric has completed or is working on several projects to strengthen the resiliency of the electric grid including replacing some wooden poles with taller, steel poles; increasing the size of the conductors for circuits who have experienced growth; providing for redundant systems in substations; and upgrading or replacing some existing substations.
-Piedmont Electric is also installing high-speed fiber optic cable across their system which will provide the cooperative a high-speed communication path to control equipment in the substations and in the field.
-The cooperative is also exploring leasing their excess fiber capacity to third-party internet providers in an effort to improve access to quality broadband in their communities.
-These projects will lead to less outages and shorten the duration of outages that do occur.
+Additionally, Piedmont Electric continues to work on several projects to strengthen the resiliency of the electric grid including replacing some wooden poles with taller, steel poles; increasing the size of the conductors for circuits in growth areas; providing for redundant systems in substations; and upgrading or replacing some existing substations.
+Piedmont Electric also installed high-speed fiber optic cable across their system which will provide the cooperative a high-speed communication path to control equipment in the substations and in the field.
+The cooperative has embarked on a new endeavor with RiverStreet Networks to provide reliable internet service to unserved and underserved areas.
+While this project will take years to fully mature, RiverStreet and Piedmont Electric are looking to provide a quality, sustainable project.
+In December 2019, the Join.BuildPiedmont.com website was launched to provide information to RiverStreet on where interest for this new service exists.

-Even with improvements to the electric system and other upward cost pressures, Piedmont Electric has been able to offer a rate reduction through a monthly wholesale power cost adjustment (WPCA) credit for the last two years.
-This credit has been made possible through a number of Piedmont Electric programs including air conditioning load management, water heater management, Beat the Peak voluntary reductions, time-of-day rates and more.
+Even with improvements to the electric system and other upward cost pressures, Piedmont Electric has been able to offer a rate reduction through a monthly wholesale power cost adjustment (WPCA) credit for most of the last two years.
+This credit has been made possible through several Piedmont Electric programs including air conditioning load management, water heater management, Beat the Peak voluntary reductions, time-of-day rates and more.
 Recently, the cooperative created several new ways for members to lower their energy use and save money.
-Through the smart thermostat savings program, members allow the cooperative to adjust the temperature of the member's Nest or Ecobee thermostats to help reduce peak demands.
+Through the smart thermostat savings program, members allow the cooperative to adjust the temperature of the member's smart thermostats to help reduce peak demands.
 For members who own or lease electric vehicles (EV), the co-op created a special rate which rewards EV owners who charge their vehicles overnight with a lower rate.
-These offerings have given members more control of their energy use which saves the member, and the co-op, energy and money.
+These offerings have given members more control of their energy use which saves the member, and the co-op, energy, and money.
+In 2020, Piedmont Electric received grants from the VW Settlement to install two DC Fast Chargers for electric vehicles to promote beneficial vehicle electrification.